Board of Directors

 Rev. Dr. Christina May

 Since leaving the military, Chris has concentrated on nonprofit work.
-She was a co-founder of F.A.R.M.
+She was founding board member of F.A.R.M.
 Cafe in Boone, NC, which was recently cited by the Wall Street Journal as a must-stop on a culinary tour through Appalachia.
-She also serves on the advisory board of Hospitality House of Boone, an 85-bed transitional facility serving the homeless population in a seven-county region of western NC, managing a 17-member staff and a $4.3M budget.
+She also serves on the board of Hospitality House of Boone, an 85-bed transitional facility serving the homeless population in a seven-county region of western NC, managing a 17-member staff and a $4.3M budget.

-As well, Chris has earned an Interfaith Master of Divinity degree, a Master of Public Administration degree, and a graduate Certificate in Executive Leadership.
+As well, Chris has earned a Master of Interfaith Divinity degree, a Master of Public Administration degree, and a graduate Certificate in Executive Leadership.
 In addition, she holds a certification as a Senior Professional in Human Resources (SPHR) and as a Certified Manager (CM).

 Chris currently works as an adjunct professor at Appalachian State University in Boone, NC.